History of the Fluoride/Iodine Antagonism

 1998 - Swarup et al., investigating fluoride-intoxicated cattle near an aluminum smelter in India, find decreased levels of triiodothyronine (T3) in the affected animals when compared to normal animals.

-1999 - Data by Jooste et al shows that goitre occurrence in iodine-sufficient areas in Africa is due to fluoride.
-In 5 out of 6 villages goiter prevalence directly corresponds to fluoride in water, observable at concentrations even lower than deemed "optimal" for “"caries prevention".
+1999 - Data by Jooste et al. shows that goitre occurrence in iodine-sufficient areas in Africa might be due to fluoride.
+In 5 out of 6 villages goiter prevalence directly corresponds to fluoride in water, observable at concentrations even lower than deemed "optimal" for "caries prevention".

 2001 - 2002 - Gupta et al. (India) and Suketa (Japan) show that in cases of fluorosis there is hyperparathyroidism, as seen in elevated parathyroid hormone (PTH) levels.